brunoenten/bluetomorrow/report.md

 ### Bruno Enten

 # Introduction
-What is the essential story being told by your site and what type of structure did you choose to implement.

 blueTomorrow is an old school so called portal website, federating news about technologies related to the environment.
 The structure is flat, with a single, one level navigation.

 # State 3 things that have inspired you when creating your website